yuzhangClaremont/cs151-reinforcement/README.md

 ![equation](https://github.com/HEATlab/cs151-reinforcement/blob/master/q_diff.png)

 Note that the `difference` term is the same as in normal Q-learning, and `r` is the experienced reward.
+Also, `difference` should be calculated before any weight vector is updated in the loop.

 By default, `ApproximateQAgent` uses the `IdentityExtractor`, which assigns a single feature to every `(state,action)` pair.
 With this feature extractor, your approximate Q-learning agent should work identically to `PacmanQAgent`.
 You can test this with the following command: